Anachronaut/hots_calculator/README.md

-Heroes of the Storm Draft Calculator
+Heroes of the Storm Draft Assistant:

+A webapp to assist with better draft picks and bans for Blizzard's Heroes of the Storm